aIrseneO/ansible-role-vm/README.md

 Role Name
 =========

-Automate the creation on Virtual machines using Virtualbox Vagrant.
+Automate the creation on Virtual machines using Virtualbox and Vagrant.

 Requirements
 ------------

-Any pre-requisites that may not be covered by Ansible itself or the role should be mentioned here.
-For instance, if the role uses the EC2 module, it may be a good idea to mention in this section that the boto package is required.

 Vagrant and Virtualbox should be installed on the machine host (machine that will host VM(s)).